tayloraswift/swift-package-factory/README.md

 6. Templating systems should nudge users towards using **the least amount of templating necessary** for their use-case.

 7. Template sources should be self-explanatory, and understandable by developers who have never heard of `swift-package-factory`.

+8. Template users should be able to *stop* using a templating system, and be able to assume responsibility for maintaining generated `.swift` files at any time.

 In a nutshell: